-Coaching is also a revolving-door in college football, as coordinators and head coaches are fired, hired away, promoted, demoted, and endlessly turned over.
-While the NFL isn’t exactly a bastion of stability, you can (for example) have the same quarterback for more than four years.
+Coaching is also a revolving door in college football, as coordinators and head coaches are fired, hired away, promoted, demoted, and endlessly turned over.
+While the NFL isn’t exactly a bastion of stability in terms of rosters and coaching staff, you can (for example) have the same quarterback for more than four years.

 One of the best metrics for success in college football is returning production: it’s not how well a team performed last year, but how many of that team’s core players are back on the field this season.

 The turnover in the college game creates year-to-year shifts in team quality that can, at times, be startling.
 A team that was 10-2 last year might go 4-8 this year.
 A team that was 4-8 last year may become a favorite for a playoff berth this season.
 Betting on a team based on how they performed last year is, to put it lightly, inadvisable.
 Sportswriters love to construct pre-season ranking for college ball – but they’re not something to put your money on, and it pays to be cautious with futures bets.